Obituary (band)

-Obituary is an American death metal band formed in Tampa, Florida, in 1984.
-Initially called Executioner, they were one of the fundamental acts in the development of the death metal genre, and are one of the genre's most successful bands of all time.
+Obituary is an American death metal band, formed in Tampa, Florida in 1984.
+Initially called Executioner, they were fundamental in the development of the death metal genre, and are one of the genre's most successful bands of all-time.
 Obituary has released eleven studio albums and, with the exception of a five-year hiatus from 1998 to 2003, they continue to perform live.

-Obituary's current lineup consists of vocalist John Tardy, drummer Donald Tardy, rhythm guitarist Trevor Peres, bassist Terry Butler and lead guitarist Ken Andrews.
-The band has gone through several lineup changes, with the Tardy brothers and Peres being the only constant members.
+Obituary's current lineup consists of vocalist John Tardy, drummer Donald Tardy, rhythm guitarist Trevor Peres, bassist Terry Butler, and lead guitarist Ken Andrews.
+The band has gone through several lineup changes.
+The Tardy brothers and Peres are the only constant members.

 History

 Early career (1984–1990)

-Founded as Executioner in Seffner, Florida in 1984, they soon dropped the "E" from their name after discovering another band of the same name, becoming Xecutioner.
-The band's first lineup was composed of John Tardy (lead vocals), Donald Tardy (drums), Trevor Peres (rhythm guitar), Jerome Grable (bass) and Jerry Tidwell (lead guitar).
+Founded as Executioner in Tampa, Florida in 1984, they dropped the "E" from their name after discovering another band of the same name, becoming Xecutioner.
+The band's first lineup consisted of John Tardy (lead vocals), Donald Tardy (drums), Trevor Peres (rhythm guitar), Jerome Grable (bass), and Jerry Tidwell (lead guitar).
 The band was inspired by Hellhammer/Celtic Frost, Iron Maiden, Judas Priest, Slayer, Savatage, Nasty Savage, and bands in the then-burgeoning Florida death metal scene: Death and Morbid Angel.
 The band released demos between 1985 and 1987 (the 1985 demo as Executioner and the 1986 and 1987 demos as Xecutioner).
-They made their vinyl debut in 1987 with two tracks ("Find the Arise" and "Like the Dead") on the Raging Death compilation.
+They made their vinyl debut in 1987 with the tracks "Find the Arise" and "Like the Dead" on the Raging Death compilation.

-Not long after the release of the compilation, bassist Grable was replaced by Daniel Tucker and guitarist Tidwell was replaced by Allen West.
-The following year, shortly before the release of the band's first album Slowly We Rot (1989), they changed their name to Obituary.
-Soon after the release of the album, however, Tucker and West quit the band and were respectively replaced by Frank Watkins and former Death guitarist James Murphy.
-This new lineup recorded the band's second album Cause of Death, which was released on September 19, 1990, and is often considered to be one of the most important death metal albums of all time.
-Obituary supported Cause of Death with its first world tour, first North America with Sacred Reich and Forced Entry, Europe with Demolition Hammer and Morgoth and then North America again with Sepultura and Sadus.
+After the release of the compilation, bassist Grable was replaced by Daniel Tucker and guitarist Tidwell was replaced by Allen West.
+The following year, before the release of the band's debut album, Slowly We Rot (1989), they changed their name to Obituary.
+Soon after the release of the album, Tucker and West quit the band and were respectively replaced by Frank Watkins and former Death guitarist James Murphy.
+This new lineup recorded the band's second album, Cause of Death, released on September 19, 1990, and often considered one of the most important death metal albums of all time.
+Obituary supported Cause of Death with its first world tour, first North America with Sacred Reich and Forced Entry, Europe with Demolition Hammer and Morgoth, and then North America again with Sepultura and Sadus.